by Texas Homesteader ~

 Gone are the days of hovering in the kitchen on that special day roasting & carving a holiday turkey.

-And gone as well is wrestling those greasy cooking pans while all my guests are visiting with each other.
+And gone as well is wrestling those bulky greasy cooking pans while all my guests are visiting with each other and enjoying the holiday.

-I can join in on the fun now!
+I can join in on the celebration now!
 Give it a try.

 Want More Holiday Cooking Tips & Recipes?